[ 1393 words]

 That formal experience diverged significant from another category of life experiences.
 In part, because both of my parents were medical doctors and valued learning and because they provide a large variety of learning tools and experiences at home, I had an exciting, vibrant and highly productive life as a self-directed learner.
-My family possessed had a copy of the Encyclopedia Britannica at home and other reference works, and I used them regularly to learn on my own.
+My family possessed a copy of the Encyclopedia Britannica, along with a multitude of dictionaries and other reference works.
+I used them regularly to learn on my own.
 I read a great deal and used a dictionary constantly.
 I wrote poetry and fiction and used the encyclopedia to add detail and texture to my stories.
-I took part in a rocketry club and learned telemetry.
-I consumed documentaries (being secretly in love with Jane Goodall) and watched Sesame Street and Electric Company.
+I took part in a rocketry club and learned a bit about telemetry.
+I loved documentaries (being secretly in love with Jane Goodall) and watched Sesame Street and Electric Company.
 I developed the habit of reading newsmagazines, particularly Time and U.S. New & World Report, around the age of 10 or 11 and I sometimes asked my parents to explain current events, like the Vietnam war, Nixonian politics or the Apollo missions.
 I had a lot of tools for autonomous learning, like anatomical models of the human body, self-quizzing tools in a range of disciplines, and math puzzles.
 I had chemistry sets, electronics kits, science magazines.
 In short, as a kid, I had a lot of rich and satisfying learning experiences outside of school.